Dumangas: Revolutionary Dumangas

 The Filipino – American hostilities broke out in Manila on February 4, 1889, and on February 11, the American forces bombarded Iloilo City.
 Due to inadequate arms, the Ilonggo revolutionaries retreated from the city.
 Slowly, the towns of Iloilo fell in the hands of the Americans.
 When the American soldiers reached Dumangas, they made the Dumangas Church as their headquarters.

-They experienced fierce retaliations from the rayadillo in Dumangas led by Col. Quintin Salas.
-There were ambushes initiated by Salas and his rayadillo in Sitio Ambacan in barrio Calao with Sgt.
-Salvador Dolar as in-charge and at Lublub Bridge under the leadership of Lts.
-Juan Decolongon and Felipe Togonon resulting to the death of a certain Capt.
-Smith of the American Army.
-The ambuscades of the rayadillo angered the Americans that they burned the whole poblacion.
+They experienced fierce retaliations from the rayadillo in Dumangas led by Coronel Quintín Salas.
+There were ambushes initiated by Salas and his rayadillos in Sitio Ambacán in barrio Cálao with Sargento Salvador Dólar as in-charge, and at Lublub Bridge under the leadership of Teniente Juan Decoloñgon and Teniente Felipe Togonon resulting to the death of a certain Captain Smith of the US Armed Forces.

+The ambushes of the rayadillos angered the Americans that they burned down the whole población.
 It was because of the said arson that no colonial houses in Dumangas can be seen today.

-When Don Simon Deocampo, the revolutionary government administrator of Dumangas surrendered to the Americans in the late 1899, the administration of the town was changed to Provisional American Military Government under the leadership of Frederick Wilson.
+When Simon de Ocampo, the revolutionary government administrator of Dumangas surrendered to the Americans in the late 1899, the administration of the town was changed to Provisional American Military Government under the leadership of Frederick Wilson.

-Even with the establishment of the military government, Col. Salas with the support of the Dumangasanon continued to defy the Americans.
+Even with the establishment of the military government, Coronel Quintín Salas with the support of the Dumangasanon continued to defy the Americans.
 After realizing that he was left alone in the battlefield because his companion had already accepted the Benevolent Assimilation Policy of the Americans, he surrendered on October 4, 1901, earning the title as the "Bravest Ilonggo Revolutionary".

 After the surrender of Salas, a civil administration was established.
-With it, the Dumangasanon accepted the American colonial rule and peace was restored so it's better.
+With it, Dumangas accepted American rule, and peace was restored.
+The surrender of Coronel Quintín Salas to the Americans marked the restoration of peace in Dumangas.

 American colonial administration

-The surrender of Col. Salas to the Americans marked the restoration of peace in Dumangas.
-Dumangasanon who left the town during the war started to return and rehabilitated their war torn lives and livelihood.
-Since there was no fully constituted authority to administer the town, a committee was formed headed by Don Urbano Dolar, who simultaneously organized a police force to maintain peace and order.
+Dumangasanon who left the town during the war started to return and rehabilitated their upended lives and livelihoods.
+Since there was no fully constituted authority to administer the town, a committee was formed headed by Urbano Dólar, who simultaneously organized a police force to maintain peace and order.

 In 1903, Dumangas was fused with Barotac Nuevo for the third time, with the seat of administration in the former.
 However, due to irregularities committed by some elected official, the seat was transferred to Barotac Nuevo a year after.

 The two towns were again separated in 1910 after the people of Dumangas led by Vicente Doronila petitioned the colonial government for autonomy.
-It was granted and Doronila became the Municipal Mayor.
+It was granted and Doronila became the first presidente municipal.